ChrisZZhong/musical-website-based-based-on-big-data/README.md

 • Built a music website using Mybatis and Spring MVC framework in Java.

-• Used NetEase Cloud Music API to collect sales data of the top 100 singers and stored data in MySQL.
+• Used NetEase Cloud Music API to collect sales data of the top singers and stored data in MySQL.

-• Implemented login/logout/sign in, music playing, music lyrics, ranking functions.
+• Implemented session based authentication and music playing, music searching, ranking functions with Ajax.

 • Visualized Apache ECharts of sales data over time using the Hadoop distributed system.